metauni/metauni.github.io/index.md

 ## Node directory

 * [The Rising Sea](https://www.roblox.com/games/6224932973/The-Rising-Sea) ([Discord](https://discord.gg/9yBaAxPSK8)).
-Outside of planned events feel free to use this as a meeting place, it's meant to be public space.
+Think of this as a public garden with math in it: outside of planned events feel free to use it as a meeting place.

 ## History